 Many parents are worried that some vaccines are not safe and may harm their baby or young child.
 They may ask their doctor or nurse to wait, or even refuse to have the vaccine.
 However, it is important to also think about the risks of not having the vaccination.

 The American Academy of Pediatrics, and The Institute of Medicine (IOM) agree that no vaccine or component of any vaccine is responsible for the number of children who are currently being diagnosed with autism.
-They conclude that the benefits of vaccines outweigh the risks.
+There is no scientific way to confirm this belief and yet it is the one position they agree on as the authority.
+They also conclude that the benefits of vaccines outweigh the risks.
 However, when challenged, they are not willing to take responsibility if an adverse event takes place in your child as a result of the vaccination.
 In fact, the current law on vaccinations is the manufacturer, the doctors and the nurses who administer the vaccine are not held responsible if an adverse event takes place as a result of the vaccine.
 Strongly consider this before vaccinating your child.

 How Many Children Have Autism?